lkaixian/larmkx-site/_posts/2025-07-11-my-first-blog.md

 <p align="center">
   <img src="/assets/120725/photo-3.jpg" width="300">
 </p>
-<p style="text-align: center;">Assoc.
-Prof. Dr Tee Kian Sek providing lecturing session on STM32.</p>
+<div style="text-align: center;">Assoc.
+Prof. Dr Tee Kian Sek providing lecturing session on STM32.</div>

 <div style="text-align: justify;">
   As this was my first time working with STM32, therefore the first time I am using STM32CubeIDE was quite a learning curve as it was not as intuitive as other IDE including Arduino IDE.
 But once Assoc.
 Prof. Dr. Tee Kian Sek explained the general process of setting up and download the code into the STM32 Blue Pill, I now realized it was same step as how I did in Arduino, just I could have more control of the process.